tchuitcheu/prodigy-pdf-image/README.md

 <a href="https://explosion.ai"><img src="https://explosion.ai/assets/img/logo.svg" width="125" height="125" align="right" /></a>

-# 📄 Prodigy-PDF
+# 📄 Prodigy-PDF-IMAGE

-This repository contains a Prodigy plugin for recipes that annotating PDF files.
+This repository contains a Prodigy plugin for recipes that annotating PDF and image files.
 At the moment it features a recipe that can turn the PDF into an image, which can then be annotated using the familiar `image_manual` interface.
 Here's a preview of the interface:

 <p align="center">
   <img src="images/pdf_image_manual.png" width="50%">